 Various disruptions can occur in a company’s operations.
 A machine failure can stop production temporarily.
 The non-availability of raw materials can affect finished goods stocks.
 A sudden surge in prices of raw materials can affect profitability.
 Weather conditions can affect goods movement resulting in delayed deliveries.
 All these are related to supply chain management functions, and they must be ready to deal with these and ensure that neither the company nor its customers suffer due to these factors.
 Risk management methods are used to assess and mitigate these threats.

 Improving Customer Experience

 Severe competition has made all companies look at customer experience more seriously.
 No firm can afford to lose even one customer because the cost of acquiring new customers is very high.
-SCM plays a vital role in giving customers a better purchase experience.
+Supply Chain Management (SCM) plays a vital role in giving customers a better purchase experience.
 Exploring various ways to reach goods to a buyer within a short time has become a priority for this department.
 These professionals also try to reduce delivery expenses as much as possible to sell products at competitive prices.
 Another way to please customers is to give them real-time information on order execution.